ajscott0613/CS7641_ML_P2/README.md

 # CS7641_ML_P2
 Machine Learning Project 2

-This Git repo contains the code necessary to generate the plots and data for the

 ## File Contents

 DiscreteAlg.py: This file contains the code necessary to generate plots and data for the Random Hill Climbing, Simualted Annealing, Genetic Algorithm, and MIMIC optimziation algorithms for three different discrete problem spaces.
 This cod ewith output four png files that include plots for each problem space (12 total plots).